Ankle Replacement Surgery

 or corticosteroid injections.
 If you still have severe symptoms that get in the way

-If your arthritis is not yet severe, arthroscopic debridement might be a better choice.
+If your arthritis isn't yet severe, arthroscopic debridement might be a better choice.

 Ankle fusion is another choice for people with severe arthritis of their ankle.
 Each

 of these choices has its own risks and benefits.
-Talk with your healthcare provider
+Talk with your provider about all

 What are the risks of ankle replacement surgery?